-Religious Toleration - Encouragement of Oriental Learning -Respect for indigenous law and usage -- Continuity in regard to Land Tenures -- Early Village police -- Early system of judicature -- Punchayets.
+Religious Toleration-Encouragement of Oriefital Learning-Respect for indigenous law and usage-Continuity in regard to Land Tenures-Early Village police-Early system of judicature-Punchayets.

 Freedom of faith and worship was guaranteed to all classes by the Queen's Proclamation of 1858, and it has been seen that by the Charter Act of 1833 the Governor-General in Council was required to pass laws and regulations for protection of the people "from insult and outrage in their persons, religions and opinions."
 By the same Act it was declared that no man was to be held disqualified for any office by reason of his religion.
 Protection from insult and outrage in religion is given by the Indian Penal Code passed in 1860.
 Chapter XV (from section 295 to section 298) of that Code deals with offences relating to religion.
-"The principle on which it has been framed," says Mr. Whitley Stokes, "is this, that every man should be suffered to profess his own religion and that no man should be suffered to insult the religion of another.
-Most of the offences mentioned are in the nature of wanton insults to existing creeds."1 religion and to practise it; secondly, no one is disqualified for any office by his religion; lastly, in accordance with the directions of the despatch of 1854, no religious test or teaching is prescribed in schools or colleges established by Government.1 For a full appreciation of this liberty it is necessary to remember that toleration is a recent blessing even in England.
-It was only in 1829 that the last Catholic Relief Act was passed, and it was not till 1858 that the Jewish Relief Act was passed.
-Religious liberty in England was attained after a struggle extending over three centuries.
+"The principle on which it has been framed," says Mr. Whitley Stokes, "is this, that every man should be suffered to profess his own religion and that no man should be suffered to insult the ruligion of another.
+Most of the offences mentioned are in the nature of wanton insults to existing creeds."

+There is complete religious teleration in India, for, in the first place, every one is at liberty to profess his own religion and to practise it, secondly, no one is disqualified for any office by his religion; lastly, in accordance with the directions of the despatch of 1854, no religious test or teaching is prescribed in schools or colleges established by Government.
+For a full appreciation of this liberty it is necessary to remember that toleration is a recent blessing even in England.
+It was only in 1829 that the last Catholic Relief Act was passed, and it was not till 1858 that the Jewish Relief Act was passed. , Religious liberty in England was attained after a struggle extending over three centuries.
 In India it has been the voluntary gift of the rulers; and it was an early gift.
 The Charter Act was passed only four years after the last Catholic Relief Act; and the Queen's Proclamation was issued in the very year that the Jewish Relief Act was passed.